umputun/baseimage/README.md

 * With [goveralls](https://github.com/mattn/goveralls) for easy integration with coverage services and provided `coverage.sh` script to report coverage.
 * `/script/version.sh` script to make git-based version

 ## Base Application Image

 Image `umputun/baseimage:app-latest` and `ghcr.io/umputun/baseimage/app:latest` designed as a lightweight, ready-to-use base for various services.
 It adds a few things to the regular [alpine image](https://hub.docker.com/_/alpine/).

 * `ENTRYPOINT /init.sh` runs `CMD` via [dumb-init](https://github.com/Yelp/dumb-init/)
 * Container command runs under `app` user with uid `$APP_UID` (default 1001)
 * Optionally runs `/srv/init.sh` if provided by custom container
 * Packages `tzdata`, `curl`, `su-exec`, `ca-certificates` and `openssl` pre-installed
 * Adds the user `app` (uid=1001)
-* By default enforces non-root execution of the command.
+* By default, enforces non-root execution of the command.
 Optional "/init-root.sh" can be used to run as root.

 ### Run-time Customization